Articles of Association

 A member of the audit committee may attend and address board meetings that discuss the opinions and proposals presented by the audit committee to the board.

 IV.
 Assets of the Association

-The financial year of the Association shall start on 1 July and end on 30 June.
+The financial year of the Association shall begin on 1 July and end on 30 June.

-the general meeting decides to terminate the activities by 2/3 majority vote;
+the general meeting decides to terminate the Association's activity by a two-thirds majority of vote;

-Upon termination of activities of the Association the assets remaining after satisfaction of the claims of creditors shall be distributed among entitled persons by the resolution of the general meeting.
+Upon termination of the Association's activity, the assets remaining after satisfying all claims shall be divided between persons entitled thereto by a decision of the general meeting.